rajatt1616/rajatt1616/README.md

 - 👀 I’m interested in python
 - 🌱 I’m currently studying in class 12th pcm
 - 😄 Pronouns: he/him
-- ⚡ Fun Fact - I am a self tought newbie programmer
+- ⚡ Fun Fact - I am a self taught newbie programmer

 <!---
 rajatt1616/rajatt1616 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.